asher-bs/OpenSMILE-to-csv/readme.md

 >**Note:** The script is based on **SMILExtract** executable file that was compiling on **Ubuntu 18.04.4 LTS**.

-The SMILExtract doesn't recognize wav header for wav files written with librosa to overcome this problems all files are re-written using pydub lib
+The SMILExtract doesn't recognize wav header written with librosa to overcome this problems all files are re-written using pydub lib

 Using the *.conf* files in this repo will get CSV that contains: